cliq-bv/reactjs-tech-assignment/readme.md

 ## What we are looking for in this assignment

-- The Project Structure
+### Tech

+- ✅ TypeScript
-- Implementing the Project Using NextJs
+- ✅ NextJs
-- How Implementation is Close to Design
-- Maintaining Clean Code and Best Practices
-- Responsive Design and Mobile-First Approach
-- Semantic HTML tags
+- ✅ Semantic HTML & Accessibility (a11y best practices)
+- ✅ Git – meaningful commit history
+- ✅ Unit tests for key components
+- ✅ Clean code & best practices
-- Handling API Loading and Errors
+- ✅ Handling loading states, errors, and edge cases

+### The Project Structure

+- ✅ Project organization & folder structure – how scalable and maintainable it is
-- Setting up the Project: Formatter and Linter
+- ✅ formatter and Linter
-- Defining and Managing Styles
+- ✅ A well-documented README

+### UI/UX

+- ✅ Pixel-perfect implementation of the design
+- ✅ Responsive design & mobile-first approach
+- ✅ Well-organized styling
+- ✅ Show us you have an eye for details and User experience

 Extra points for:

-- Unit test
-- TypeScript
-- Storybook
+- 🚀 Storybook (even one component will be appreciate it!)
-- Setup pre-commit using Formatter and Linter
+- 🚀 Setup pre-commit using Formatter and Linter
-- Implement daily chart by yourself
+- 🚀 Implement daily chart by yourself
+- 🚀 Surprise us: Show off a cool animation, micro-interaction, or creative feature!

 Feel free to use any component library of your preference.